Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-RFC-data-collection-and-data-schema-for-admin-panel.md

 ### Verify Accounts
 Once an admin call the endpoint to validate a user, from the backend, we will update user information an then, we will comunicate with notification team in order to send the message to user

+### User life-cycle
+-> active -> verified -> banned/deleted
+besides, an User can pass from active to banned/deleted directly

 ### Data for User Profile

 * id (is necesary to perform actions like validate user, is not visible in the interface)